kevin-j-m/kjm-blog/content/posts/browser-history.md

 tags = ["ruby", "conference", "railsconf"] categories = []
-summary = "Searching for my latest conference talk" aliases = ["/browser-history", "/alluvial"]
+summary = "Searching for my latest conference talk" description = "Presentation resources for a talk about why we search for help in our day-to-day lives as software developers." aliases = ["/browser-history", "/alluvial"]
 +++